No results found.

 If you have engineering resources and still want to build your own, you can check out our step-by-step Python tutorial.
 However, for reliable business data, we recommend the APIs listed above.

-Methodology: How we measured Amazon scrapers
+How we tested Amazon scrapers

 We tested 1,400 URLs from 7 leading Amazon web domains: